 Stephanie enjoys travelling.
 She studied abroad in England and enjoyed backpacking around England, Scotland, Ireland, Western and Eastern Europe.
 More recently she has explored Egypt, China, Alaska, Cuba, and Kenya.
 Some of her favorite/most interesting places include the Romantic Road and Neuschwanstein castle in Germany, Anne Frank’s house in Amsterdam, Old City Prague, the Pyramids and Abu Simbel in Egypt, and the Terra-Cotta Warriors in China.
 Local favorites of hers are Mount Rushmore and Niagara Falls.
 Some of her most memorable moments from travelling abroad are wandering the windy streets of Bratislava and turning a corner to see Nicole Kidman and George Clooney filming the Peacemaker.
 The American film crew let her stay on set and watch the filming.
 Other great memorable sightings include seeing Queen Elizabeth in England and the Pope in Germany…both about 10 feet in front of her.
 Sights she’d still like to see include Machu Picchu in Peru, Red Square in Russia, and the Taj Mahal in India.
 When her children are older Stephanie hopes to be able to take them travelling abroad.

-Currently, Stephanie is the Proffitt’s Professor of Marketing and William B. Stokely Faculty Research Fellow in the Marketing & Supply Chain Management Department at the University of Tennessee.
+Currently, Stephanie is the Proffitt’s Professor of Marketing and William B. Stokely Faculty Research Fellow in the Marketing Department at the University of Tennessee.
 Her primary research interests involve customer experience management in retail and service settings.
 Examples include the influence of each of the following on customers’ experiences: Frontline employees (e.g., proximity, territoriality issues), retailer relationship development efforts (e.g., loyalty programs, brand communities), and retailer strategy decisions (e.g., co-production, couponing).
-She has published in several top journals including the Journal of Marketing, Journal of the Academy of Marketing Science, International Journal of Research in Marketing, Journal of Retailing, Journal of Service Research, MIT Sloan Management Review, Harvard Business Review and many other outlets.
+She has published in several top journals including the Journal of Marketing, Journal of Marketing Research, Journal of the Academy of Marketing Science, International Journal of Research in Marketing, Journal of Retailing, Journal of Service Research, MIT Sloan Management Review, Harvard Business Review and many other outlets.
 Stephanie was a member of the American Marketing Association’s (AMA) Academic Council, has co-chaired the Summer AMA Educator’s Conference, has been a doctoral consortium faculty member for the Frontiers in Services, Academy of Marketing Science, and Society for Marketing Advances Conferences, and has been actively involved in the Relationship Marketing SIG (Vice Chair of Communications) for the AMA.
 Stephanie has been the recipient of many awards at the college level for her research and been nominated or a finalist for many mentoring awards including the AMA’s Erin Anderson Award and the Chancellor’s Excellence in Graduate Mentoring and Advising Award (The University of Tennessee).
 In terms of teaching, Stephanie has taught undergraduate, Masters/MBA, and Ph.D. level courses.
 Her teaching interests are in Marketing Research, Relationship Marketing, Retailing, and Services Marketing.
 Stephanie has also provided consulting services for several leading companies including Viking Corporation, Hollywood Casino and Resorts, Houston Aeros, Laguna Tools, Mississippi Small Business Association, Food Lion, and Ruth’s Chris Steakhouse.
 Stephanie serves as an Area Editor for the Journal of the Academy of Marketing Science and is on the Editorial Review Board of the Journal of Retailing, Journal of Service Research, and the Journal of Business Research.